alifsemi/alif_ml-embedded-evaluation-kit/Readme.md

 Prior to submitting a patch for review please make sure that all build variants works and unit tests pass.
 Contributions go through testing at the continuous integration system.
-All builds, tests and checks must pass before a contribution gets merged to the master branch.
+All builds, tests and checks must pass before a contribution gets merged to the main branch.

 ## Communication